AlexWinder/laravel-confirm-new-email/README.md

 ],
 ```

-In your `config/auth.php` ensure that you have correctly specified your User model.
+In your `config/auth.php` ensure that you have correctly specified your User model in the `providers` array.

 ```php
 'providers' => [